foliea/old_c_projects/README.md

 ## my_select
 ## mysh

-My own shell (handle pipes, redirections and others cool stuff).
+My own unix shell.

+This project handle the ’;’, the pipes ’|’ and the four redirections ’>’, ’<’, ’»’ and ’«’.

+  `$ ./mysh`

 ## ntn